octopus-sensing/octopus-sensing/docs/tutorial.rst

 >>>         # Starts data recording by displaying the image
 >>>         device_coordinator.dispatch(start_message(experiment_id, stimuli_id))
 >>>
->>>         # Displaying an image may start with some milliseconds delay after data recording because of GTK       initialization in show_image_standalone.
+>>>         # Displaying an image may start with some milliseconds delay after data recording because of GTK
+>>>         # initialization in show_image_standalone.
 If this delay is important to you, use other tools for displaying image stimuli
+>>>         # Since image is displaying in another thread we have to manually create the same delay in current
+>>>         # thread to record data for 10 seconds
 >>>         stimulus = ImageStimulus(stimuli_id, os.path.join(stimuli_path, stmulus_name), 5)
 >>>         stimulus.show_standalone()
+>>>         time.sleep(5)
 >>>
 >>>         # Stops data recording by closing image
 >>>         device_coordinator.dispatch(stop_message(experiment_id, stimuli_id))